datafest-prep/datafest-prep.github.io/index.md

 Welcome!
 This site contains information and activities to help you prepare for competing in [ASA DataFest](https://ww2.amstat.org/education/datafest/).

+# What do I need to know before starting?

+You are welcome to use any coding language you like at DataFest, but this site focuses on using R.

+We have designed this site for students who have had a statistics course in regression, or are currently in a course on regression.
+However, you don't need more than that!

 # Software

-You are welcome to use any coding language you like at DataFest, but this site focuses on using R for DataFest.

 If you are new to R or Rtudio, you have two choices to gain access to the software.
 Both are free!
 * Option 1: You can [follow this link](https://datafest-prep.github.io//slides/RStudioCloud.html) to learn how to access RStudio online.